virejdasani/Alexis/README.md

 ## Installation
 - The modules `wikipedia` and `SpeechRecognition` are required to run Alexis.
-- To install them, run:`pip install wikipedia` `pip install speechrecognition`.
+- To install them, run:`pip install wikipedia`, `pip install speechrecognition`.

 ## Contributing
 ### We need your help!